Western Vikings R.U.F.C.: Early years and formation

 Western Vikings Rugby Club came into existence in November 1989 by Tony Gale and Dave Berry.
 They got together a group of friends who decided to play a few games of rugby.
 There was surprisingly good response to their idea which resulted in the club being formed.

 The first game was played away to Vagabonds C at Glencrutchery Road on 12 November 1989.
 The score was a respectable 23-0 to Vagabonds C. The club then held a meeting on 30 November 1989 when the first committee was elected.
 David Lancaster was elected the first club Chairman, with Tony Gale being elected the first Club Captain.

 The club carried on in the 1989/90 season by playing only friendly games basically to become known as Western Vikings RUFC (as opposed to Peel RUFC) within the rugby world in the Isle of Man and the Cheshire RFU.

 The club secured a pitch at the Queen Elizabeth II High School in Peel, Isle of Man on which to play their home games.
 The team's clubhouse and main meeting point was decided to be The Creek Inn in Peel with permission of the Licensee, Robert McAleer.
 Vikings then competed in their first ever Easter Festival at Douglas RUFC's pitch at Port-a-Chee in 1990.
 The teams played were Rossendale RUFC and Sunderland RUFC, although the Vikings were defeated, it proved to be the beginning of both playing and social experiences for the members.

-The club then grew in strength and viewing numbers by the end of the season which was rounded off with our first annual dinner held at the King Edward Bay Golf Club on Friday, 11 May.
+The club then grew in strength and viewing numbers by the end of the season which was rounded off with their first annual dinner held at the King Edward Bay Golf Club on Friday, 11 May.